About the Public Health Improvement Training

 - Gain access to tools, templates, resources and peer contacts to support you to take action.

 PHIT programming is intended for quality improvement and community health improvement coordinators, facilitators and other professionals from health departments and the organizations that support them, including public health institutes and national organizations.
+For information about the call for abstracts, registration, and additional details, please visit here.

 For more information and announcements, sign up for our newsletter here.